cockroachdb/docs/src/current/v23.2/start-a-local-cluster.md

 ## Step 1.
 Start the cluster

-This sections shows how to start a cluster interactively.
+This section shows how to start a cluster interactively.
 In production, operators usually use a process manager like `systemd` to start and manage the `cockroach` process on each node.
 Refer to [Deploy CockroachDB On-Premises]({% link v23.1/deploy-cockroachdb-on-premises.md %}?filters=systemd).

 1. Use the [`cockroach start`]({% link {{ page.version.version }}/cockroach-start.md %}) command to start the `node1` in the foreground: